foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab1_compiler_opt.rst

 DSP Extensions Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-We will use EMBAC OSP build system to build software.
+We will use EMBARC OSP build system to build software.
 The details can be found in EMBARC OSP document page.
 Here is the example command.
 You can pass extra compiler/liner options by ADT_COPT/ADT_LOPT.

 ``gmake BOARD=emsk BD_VER=23 CUR_CORE=arcem9d TOOLCHAIN=mw gui ADT_COPT="-Hfxapi -Xdsp2" OLEVEL=O2``